Stack Template Format

 Space Configuration

-Each [[spaces]] block defines a space in the stack.
+Each [[spaces]] block defines a space in the template.
 The name is used as the identifier — spaces are named {prefix}-{name} when the stack is created, and name is used in dependency and port forward references.

 | Option | Type | Required | Default | Description |